alexbernier17/esspera/README.md

 5. IBM Watson Studio: manage CP4D as a Service assets; Store data assets and model required when running Jupyter notebooks
 6. IBM Watson Machine Learning: used by deployment to get the prediction of seed yield
 7. Cloud Object Storage: used by CP4D as a Service to store model and CSVs
-8. Jupyter Notebooks: Clean, amend with weather data and soil type from CSVs; Train models to deploy
+8. Jupyter Notebooks: Clean CSVs, amend with weather data and soil type; Train models to deploy
 9. IBM Environmental Intelligence Suite: get historical and forecast weather data

 ### Production Architecture (Future):